sambloom1/Choropleth-Map-Engine/README.md

 # Vaccination-Maps

-A map engine I created using public health data covering vaccination programmes.
-The engine helped significantly in allowing me to protype and demonstrate various methids of shading along with colour schemes for each. through 3 iterations we landed on some final products that blended NHS colour schemes with the performance scale. <br>
+A map engine I created using publicly avaiable health data whih covered various vaccination programmes broken down at ICB level. <br>
+The engine helped significantly in allowing me to protype and demonstrate various methods of shading along with colour schemes for each. <br>
+Through 3 iterations we landed on some final products that blended NHS colour schemes with the performance scale. <br>

-The components needed to achieve this are: <br>
+## The components needed to achieve this are: <br>
 **csv** - this allows control of the parameters **geopandas and geojson** - for plotting the boundaries **data**  - a dataset that has values with a geography id column that matches the id in the geojson